- What is targeted therapy?

 - Some makeup brands, such as Dermablend®, can cover the rash without making it worse.

+One study that looked at using Vitamin K cream twice a day suggested it might reduce the severity of the skin rashes, but this is still being researched.
 Ask your doctor or nurse if there are other things you can do to help lower the chance of skin problems getting worse.

 What should I do if I have skin changes?

 It’s very important to tell your doctor or nurse right away about any rashes or skin changes you notice.
 Left untreated, rashes can get worse and lead to infection, which can delay or even cause your doctor to stop treatment.
 Do not treat your skin with over-the-counter medicines or stop taking your targeted therapy without talking to your doctor first.